-Oracle Data Mining supports One-Class Support Vector Machine (SVM) for anomaly detection.
+Oracle Data Mining supports One-Class Support Vector Machines (SVM) for anomaly detection.
 When used for anomaly detection, SVM classification does not use a target.

-See Also: "One-Class SVM" on page 18-5
+See Also: "One-Class SVM" on page 20-5

-7 Clustering
+Clustering

 This chapter describes clustering, the unsupervised mining function for discovering natural groupings in the data.
+For an overview of unsupervised data mining, see Chapter 3.